waynelaizye/Risk-Analysis-on-Taiwanese-Companies/README.md

     crawlers, models and other data processing Python files.

-2.  data/raw: The raw data retrieved from financial statements , news and social media without any pre-processing.
+2.  data/raw: The raw data retrieved from financial statements , news and social media without a little pre-processing.

 3.  data/train: Files after data processing that are used to feed in the model.